 Let's start your journey towards customer service automation!

-When an issue or support ticket drops into your help desk, first it needs to be processed and assigned a tag or category so that it’s routed to the correct team member.
-This involves reading the ticket, so that agents know which category to choose.
+When an issue or support ticket appears in your help desk, it needs to be processed and assigned a tag (or category) so that it’s routed to the correct team member.
+This will either be manual, which involves reading the ticket and manually assigning a tag, or automatic, which involves setting up rule-based systems, which tend to follow the rule of ‘IF X happens THEN do Y’.

-However, manual classification systems are often complicated and cluttered with too many categories for agents to choose from.
-After spending endless hours going through tickets, agents will often end up assigning tickets the ‘Other’ category to sort them faster and avoid spending precious time searching for the correct category.
+Manual classification systems are often complicated and cluttered, and support agents struggle to assign a category.
+After spending endless hours going through tickets, they’ll often end up assigning the ‘Other’ tag to get through this tedious task faster.

-Instead of humans interpreting content and categorizing it accordingly, automatic ticket classification uses Natural Language Processing, a subfield of machine learning, which helps machines process, understand, and potentially generate human language in a fast and cost-effective way.
+Instead of humans interpreting content and categorizing it, automatic ticket classification with machine learning uses natural language processing (NLP), which helps machines process, understand, and generate human language in a fast, consistent, and cost-effective way.

 Rising customer issues, queries, and requests don’t necessarily mean you need to hire more staff.
-Ticket classification with machine learning automatically tags hundreds of support tickets in seconds, as opposed to hours if done manually by human agents.
-In other words, you can sort millions of pieces of data at a fraction of the cost of manual methods, save time so that agents can focus on more fulfilling tasks, and avoid inundating teams with heavy and repetitive workloads.
+Ticket classification with machine learning automatically tags hundreds of support tickets in seconds, as opposed to hours.
+In other words, you can sort millions of pieces of data at a fraction of the cost of manual tagging, save time, and avoid burdening teams with tedious and repetitve tasks.

-The big advantage of machine learning is that ticket categorization tools can work around the clock.
-So, whether a customer sends a complaint while on their way to meet friends for dinner, or the IT department of a company in China is having problems upgrading their software, it doesn’t matter what time it is, automated ticket classification can send a response in real-time, 24/7.
-Plus, if there’s a problem on social media that appears to be escalating, you’ll be able to detect and solve it straight away before it develops into a PR crisis.
+The big advantage of machine learning is that ticket categorization tools can work around the clock, so you can respond immediately.
+Plus, if there’s a problem on social media that appears to be escalating, you’ll be able to detect and solve it straight away before it turns into a larger issue.

-As your support tickets, emails, chat conversations, survey responses, and so on, start to increase, you won’t have to worry about diminishing quality.
+As your support tickets, emails, chat conversations, survey responses, and so on, start to increase, you won’t have to worry about bad quality tagging.
 Ticket classification with machine learning enables you to tag your tickets accurately because it applies the same criteria to measure each set of data, plus a machine will never be subjective, lack alertness, and rush through tickets without understanding them properly.

-Zendesk, HelpScout, Freshdesk, Salesforce, for example, are omnichannel support desks that allow you to integrate AI tools, including chatbots, automated ticket classification and routing, and automatic data collection and reporting.
+Zendesk, HelpScout, Freshdesk, Salesforce, for example, are omnichannel support desks that allow you to easily integrate AI tools, including chatbots, automated ticket classification with machine learning, and automatic data collection and reporting.

 MonkeyLearn is a text analysis tool that allows you to classify your tickets in various ways.
 It also offers seamless integrations with numerous help desks, some of which we’ve mentioned above, so you can connect ticket classification models with your apps, quickly and easily, without typing a single line of code.